 See National Weather Service website for regular updates.

-See Public Works Brochure for before-, during-, and after-storm tips.
+See the Village's Public Works Brochure for before-, during-, and after-storm tips.

 What is a hurricane?

 A hurricane is defined as a low-pressure system that generally forms in the tropics.
 The system is accompanied by thunderstorms and, in the Northern atmosphere, a counter-clockwise circulation of winds near the earth’s surface.
 Tropical systems are classified as follows:

 - Tropical Depression – An organized system with a defined surface circulation and maximum sustained winds of 38 mph.

 - Tropical Storm – An organized system with a defined surface circulation and maximum sustained winds of 39-73 mph.

 - Hurricane – An intense tropical weather system with a well-defined surface circulation and maximum sustained winds of 74 mph or higher.